swiftly-solution/documentation/src/docs/scripting/events/gameevents/onugcmapinforeceived.md

 ---

 # OnUgcMapInfoReceived
-This event is triggered when ugc_map_info_received is triggered
+This event is triggered when ugc_map_info_received is triggered.
 ::: tabs
 @tab Lua
 ```lua